 Unfortunately, once you start one class you cannot switch to another one.
 We have small class sizes and most of the time our classes run at capacity.
 Also, each class runs at a different pace.
 Even though it covers the same material, it’s presented in different time slots which doesn’t allow for easy transfers.

 We encourage you to find a class that you will be able to start and complete in its entirety before registering.

 Please see our refund policy by clicking here.

-No, a HS diploma or GED is not required for our LNA program.
+A HS diploma or GED is not required for our LNA program.
 However, our Allied Health programs do require a HS diploma or GED.

 You must be able to meet all of the requirements in order to be successful in the program.
 One of these requirements is being able to move/push/lift up to 50 pounds without any restrictions.
 If you meet all of the requirements, you can certainly take the course.

 We offer job placement assistance.
 On your first day of class you will receive a folder of information.
 Included in this folder is a list of facilities throughout the state that like to hire our new graduates.
 This list includes all of these facilities’ contact information for you to get started.
 You’ll also recieve a username and password to access our JobsBoard online.